ghosts012/Hybrid-Healthcare-Advisory-System/README.md

 * LLM Orchestration: Integrated the Google Gen AI SDK (v1) to leverage Gemini 2.0 Flash.
 The LLM acts as a "Medical Advisory Assistant," synthesizing the vision model's output and the retrieved clinical context into a professional Markdown report.

 * Bias Mitigation & Data Engineering
 During testing, the model exhibited a high False Positive rate (95% severity for healthy lungs).
-We resolved this through a two-pronged strategy:
+I resolved this through a two-pronged strategy:

 * Balanced Undersampling: Identified a class imbalance in the primary dataset (3:1 ratio).
-We re-engineered the training pipeline using a Balanced Subset strategy, achieving a 50/50 split between "Normal" and "Pneumonia" cases.
+I re-engineered the training pipeline using a Balanced Subset strategy, achieving a 50/50 split between "Normal" and "Pneumonia" cases.

 * Input Distribution Calibration: Discovered a "Distribution Shift" between the training environment and the API.
-We synchronized the ImageNet Normalization (Mean/Std) constants across both train_cnn.ipynb and api/utils.py.
+I synchronized the ImageNet Normalization (Mean/Std) constants across both train_cnn.ipynb and api/utils.py.

 **Result: False Positive scores on healthy images dropped from 95% to <18%, significantly increasing diagnostic specificity.**